Note: While some characters are semi-inspired by real people, this story is fiction.

 The cubicles on the east side were a quarter the size, but to be fair, they still weren’t tiny.
-If we had a file open on our desk, plus a glass of water, or a tea or a coffee, and a plate with leftover morning tea on it, and a keyboard and mouse, even then, as long as you kept your calculator and stapler and hole punch to the side, you still had room to slouch over and rest your arms on your desk, and rest your head on your arms.
+If we had a file open on our desk, plus a glass of water, or a tea or a coffee, a plate with leftover morning tea on it, and a keyboard and mouse, even then, as long as you kept your calculator and stapler and hole punch to the side, you still had room to slouch over and rest your head on your desk.
 And every grunt knew you needed to do that at least a couple of times a day.

 We were all crammed a little closer together on the east side too.
 But to be fair, we weren’t that close together.
 Chocolate and I were separated by a shelf, but it only stood shoulder high.
 I always liked to roll my chair around the shelf to talk to him, but I didn’t need to – that shelf was low enough that if I just stood up, I could see and hear him just fine.

 And that was the reason, we quickly learned, why life was better on the east side.
 We worked like grunts, got paid like grunts, but we had each other, and we talked, and we shared M&M’s from the vending machine, and if someone warmed something up in the microwave, you could smell it drift over the tops of our cubicles.
 Yo, what’s that?
 Who’s got pizza?
 And on a slow day, you’d go searching and ask for a bite.
 That’s because even between teams, everyone knew each other on the east side.
 Jeffery the Scotsman was two whole blocks down, and even then you could smell his Vogels toasting every afternoon.
 He ate it in the oddest way too – with both Vegemite and Marmite, spread on one after the other.
 I thought he was just being funny the first time I saw it, but I didn’t know him then.
 After a month or two, it just seemed like a normal Jeffery the Scotsman type of thing to do.